 I recently answered an Avvo question about capital contributions and loans to an LLC.
 The question and answer are reproduced, in somewhat edited form, below.

 Q: I am the sole member of an LLC.
 What is the best way to make capital contributions?
 Can I do this in the form of a loan? (more…)

 First, we can pretty much dismiss basic income tax considerations.
 By default, an LLC is not taxed as a separate entity but a corporation is taxed separately.
 However, there are ways to override the default tax treatments.
 An LLC may elect to be taxed as a separate entity by filing IRS Form 8832.
 Subject to certain limitations, a corporation can avoid separate taxation (i.e., can become an “S corporation”) by filing IRS Form 2553.
 (Please note, however, that once a company is in business, certain types of transactions can have different consequences for LLCs than for corporations.
 Accordingly, every company should consult with a tax advisor both up-front and on an ongoing basis.)

 Due diligence is a routine part of an investor’s decision whether to invest in a company.
-The company also should conduct its due diligence on the investor.
+The company also should conduct its own investor due diligence.

 A couple of years ago, I worked with a company (“Client”) that provided e-mail security products.
 Previously, Client’s founder (“Founder”) had arranged for an equity investment by a company controlled by an individual in Southern California (“Investor”).

 One of Founder’s huge mistakes was not seeking legal counsel to review the terms of the investment.
-Two of those terms proved to be disastrous for Founder:
+Two of those terms were disastrous for Founder. (more…)